AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Asset-Centric-Data-API.md

 The start index for the intervals

 `string endIndex`
+The end index for the intervals

+`int intervals`
-The number of requested intervals
+The number of requested intervals <!-- This was my omission.
+On the Wiki, it says this is string intervals. -- >

 (Optional)
 `string[] measurements` measurementNames